syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### clearHistory()
 {:#methods:clearhistory}

-Clears the actions performed in diagram
+Clears the actions which is recorded to perform undo/redo operation in the diagram.

 #### Example